agustinmista/mdviewer/README.md

 # mdviewer

 __mdviewer__ is a minimalistic GTK+ Markdown viewer/converter written in Haskell.
-It supports using CSS stylesheets and exporting to Html embedding them into a single autocontained Html file.
+It supports using Css stylesheets both from a built-in styles repository or from user provided Css files.
+It is also possible to export files to Html embedding the selected style into a single self-contained file.

 <center><img src="http://i.imgur.com/X7O6OCW.gif"></center>